fullstackdevlop/react-interview-questions/README.md

 ### What are other 5 JS Frameworks other than React?

-There are several JavaScript frameworks and libraries for building web applications likes:
+Apart from React, there are several other popular JavaScript frameworks and libraries that are widely used in web development.

 - Angular
 - Vue.js